Lou Nelle Sutton

 Born Lou Nelle Callahan, she married Garlington "G. J." Sutton in 1958.
 Together they would raise his daughter Jeffrey Dean Sutton.

-With the encouragement of her husband's best friend Claude Black, Sutton ran and succeeded her late husband in the Texas House of Representatives She represented her district from 1976-1987.
+With the encouragement of her husband's best friend Claude Black, Sutton ran and succeeded her late husband in the Texas House of Representatives She represented her district from 1976 to 1987.

 Sutton owned and operated Sutton and Sutton Mortuary and Gates of Heaven Memorial Gardens in San Antonio until her death in July 1994.
 She is interred next to her husband in that cemetery.